6. The Role of Emotions

 If family or social pressures excessively inhibit emotional expression, feelings of uniqueness and self-worth are compromised.
 In this case, even with otherwise normal (and even excellent) cognitive development, children’s critical faculties can be impeded.
 A child won’t truly become an individual and the development of his or her critical faculties will therefore be stunted.
 Such a child is like a mere cell, rather than a whole organ.
 This lack of individuality is found in the social conventions and education systems established by totalitarian regimes.
 Highly intelligent, cultured, logical people can, under such regimes, remain devoid of critical thinking skills.

 Conversely, if children’s emotions and expressions of emotion are badly managed or not curtailed at all, they will come to see themselves as almost omnipotent.
 The consequent behavior will be mistaken for high self-esteem.
 In reality, cognitive and intellectual development will be dampened due to a lower attention span caused by poor emotional management.
-Logical and argumentative skills will be less developed and what may appear to be “critical” thinking will, in fact, be nothing more than a systematic, unthinking opposition to everything done before them.
+Logical and argumentative skills will be less developed and what may appear to be “critical” thinking will, in fact, be nothing more than a systematic, unthinking opposition to everything.

 Critical thinking without cognitive and intellectual development does not truly exist.
 Real, constructive critical thinking requires listening, attention, concentration, and the organization of one’s thoughts.
 The development of these faculties itself requires good emotional management, which must intensify from around the age of five or six, in order to strengthen learning skills and social life.
 Above all, parents should not try to snuff out a child’s emotions.
 Emotions are what give children vital energy, the desire to learn, and the strength to exercise self-control.
 Emotion is the psychological motor of cognition.
 But in high and uncontrolled doses, emotion can override cognition.